Roots-of-Unity/recipe2/README.md

 Now, the magic can happen!
 Observers may note that You can sort the spreadsheet and generate an ordered list, however, it would be challenging to store an overall "schema" about a particular shopping-store using this method.
 My project takes the first steps into fully implementing store  sequence schemas.

-Next, export the spreadsheet as a a UTF-8 encoded, comma separated values file (*.csv):
+Next, export the spreadsheet as an UTF-8 encoded, comma separated values file (*.csv):

 ![](http://i.imgur.com/joN7CSD.png)

 For added compatibility (un-necessary on the system I tested with): Use a full-featured text editor (like Notepad++ on Windows) to make sure that the file is UTF-8 without BOM (That's byte order mark.
 It denotes which UTF encoding the file is in.
 There are several UTF encodings.
 The BOM could potentially cause issues.)
 And make sure that the line ending EOL character matches the target system.
 I tested with both and the project ran fine.

 Next, put your single or multiple shopping list files... (that are ordered as a single sequence.
 For example: multiple sequences through a store would be lists you made for different trips to the store on different days.
 Taken together, these lists would not be a single sequence.
-Ordering these into one schema about a store: say 86th Street Costco is where I have an algorithm developed **SEE WIKI LINK HERE**, and will be implemented in later sessions.
+Ordering these into one schema about a store: say 86th Street Costco is where I have an algorithm developed: see the Shopping List Ordering Algorithm section, and will be implemented in later sessions.
 The part I coded for this session will be necessary to implement this further down the road.)

 An example of multiple lists that are put in the same sequence using the power of decimal numbers.
 This grocery list is an old relic that was ran with a typical color coding method: